-If you have not already earned a Master of Nursing (MN) degree from the University of Washington, you have the option to earn an MN while your are enrolled in the Doctor of Nursing Practice program.
+If you are a DNP student who matriculated PRIOR to Autumn 2013 (e.g. DNP 1.0), and have not already earned a Master of Nursing (MN) degree from the University of Washington, you have the option to earn an MN while your are enrolled in the Doctor of Nursing Practice program.
 To do so, you maintain your DNP student status while fulfilling the requirements for this "MN in passing."
 At no time will you be considered an MN student.
+This option is not available to DNP students enrolled beginning Autumn 2013 or later (DNP 2.0).

 The requirements for earning your MN degree are very similar to the requirements for enrolled MN students.
 If you wish to pursue an MN in passing, follow these steps: